Nagamanidevan/nagamani/EMC-Web-Page-HTML,css,js/EMC-Web-Page-HTML-Project-main/README.md

 If you find any bugs, have suggestions for improvements, or want to add more features to the projects, we welcome your contributions!
 Simply fork this repository, make your changes, and submit a pull request.

-## About the Author

-This tutorial series is created and presented by [Agnel John](https://www.youtube.com/@ErrorMakesClever), a passionate web developer with a goal to share knowledge and help others learn HTML effectively.

-Enjoy the journey of learning HTML and building exciting projects with us!
-Happy coding! 🚀🎉
+Enjoy the journey of learning HTML and building exciting project